-- In families, circles bring parents and children/adolescents together by using a simple model for expressing hurt or anger.
+- In families, circles bring parents/caregivers and children together by using a simple model for expressing hurt or anger.
 Each family member is given equal time to voice their concerns to re-build trust and create understanding.
 A written, family agreement may result.

 - In organizations, teams use restorative circles to keep communication alive and address issues that may be hindering productivity.
 Organizations committed to using these practices create safe working environments that foster creativity, risk-taking and a shared mission.

 When old wounds keep us stuck, we are burdened by unresolved feelings of hurt, shame and anger.
-Healing circles can be a safe place to share stories carried by victims of violence and other crimes in their homes and communities.
-Only when victims can give voice to their stories, is there is opportunity for hope and healing.
+Healing circles can be a safe place to share stories and trauma carried by victims and perpetrators of violence and other crimes.
+Only when we give voice to their stories, is there an opportunity for hope and healing.

 HOW CAN I HELP?